ArtificerRepo/artificer/s-ramp-distro/assembly/src/main/resources/ROOT/README.txt

 == Note on Memory Configuration ==
 You will most likely need to increase the default JVM memory settings for your application server.
 The typical defaults are insufficient.
-For example, on Tomcat these settings are pretty good:
+For example, these settings are pretty good:

-set CATALINA_OPTS=-Xms1G -Xmx1G -XX:PermSize=384m -XX:MaxPermSize=384m
+-Xms1G -Xmx1G -XX:PermSize=384m -XX:MaxPermSize=384m